'So difficult': Northwest cold forces some into shelters

 State officials in Oregon have declared an emergency.
 In Multnomah County — home to Portland — about a half dozen weather shelters were open.
 Seattle city leaders also opened at least six severe weather shelters and the mayor declared an emergency.

-Utilities reported about 5,000 customers without power Monday in western Washington and Oregon.
+Utilities reported about 5,000 customers without power Tuesday morning, mostly in southwestern Oregon.

 At Donner Pass in the Sierra, officials with the University of California, Berkeley’s Central Sierra Snow Laboratory on Monday said recent snowfall has smashed the snowiest December record of 179 inches (4.6 meters), set in 1970.
 The record is now 193.7 inches (4.9 meters) as more snow is expected.